bbauska/LFS170x/readme.md

 On basic blockchains, anonymity only goes so far.
 The limited level of anonymity and privacy protections available on the original blockchain has inspired development of enhancements that increase privacy, while still allowing transactions to be verified and validated publicly on the blockchain.
 This is an incomplete list of some of the mechanisms developed and implemented in various blockchains.

 We'll start with zero knowledge proofs.

 They use cryptography and cryptographic algorithms to allow a user to prove knowledge of a secret without revealing the actual secret.

 A common example of this type of proof includes a colorblind person and two objects identical except for the color.

 The colorblind person shows one object to the prover, conceals both objects, and then shows one to the prover again.

 The prover then says whether or not they are the same object.

 Since the only way of determining this reliably is that the objects are different colors, the prover can prove the difference in colors without revealing the color of either object.
 Another approach is stealth addresses.

 Stealth addresses involve using one-time addresses to perform transactions on the blockchain.

 A stealth address is just a one-time address that makes it impossible to link a transaction to a known account.

 What this does is prevents the data mining attacks on privacy that we discussed earlier.

-We mentioned previously that transactions are digitally signed .
+We mentioned previously that transactions are digitally signed.

 With ring signatures, all that can be determined from a transaction is that a member of a group signed it, but not the particular member.

 The ability to see who is performing transactions with whom is dangerous to user privacy and anonymity.

 Protocols like CoinJoin mix several transactions together, so that it is difficult to pair senders with recipients.

 Confidential transactions take advantage of homomorphic encryption, which makes it possible to perform mathematical operations on encrypted data.

 This means that the data contained in a transaction can be hidden from the public, while still allowing the network to verify that the transaction is valid.

 Now, let's discuss how different blockchains implement the various privacy and anonymity mechanisms available.

 We start with the Ethereum.

 Ethereum does not currently implement many real advanced options for privacy or and/or anonymity.

 In the current version, user anonymity is limited to the fact that no one can tie a public key to a real-world identity.

 This is intended to change in the future though, and the Ethereum roadmap currently includes laying the groundwork for implementing zero knowledge proof.
 Hyperledger (Fabric) provides several options for privacy and anonymity.

 At the lowest levels, users can achieve increased anonymity through channels which can further encrypt the data that's stored on the channel using keys only available to members of the channel.

 At the next level, Hyperledger Fabric also allows users to perform private transactions.
 In a private transaction, data is stored on the cloud, but the hash of the data is stored on the blockchain.
 This allows users to use the blockchain to ensure data authenticity without storing the actual data publicly on the blockchain.

 Finally, Hyperledger supports zero knowledge proof, where a prover can demonstrate possession of some data without revealing the data itself.
 These different levels of privacy and anonymity protection gives users a higher degree of configurability on the Hyperledger Fabric blockchain.

 Finally, Corda allows users to perform transactions either as a party or an anonymous party on their blockchain.
 An anonymous party has the same level of anonymity protection as a basic blockchain, relying on the fact that public keys cannot be tied directly to real-world identities.
 A party on the Corda blockchain reveals the real-world identity of the user which intentionally sacrifices anonymity for identity validation.

-Advanced Blockchain Anonymity Techniques
+#### Advanced Blockchain Anonymity Techniques
 The following are only some of the mechanisms developed and implemented in various blockchains:
   * Zero-knowledge proofs
 Zero-knowledge proofs use cryptographic algorithms to allow a user to prove knowledge of a secret without revealing the secret.
 A prover proves knowledge of a secret without revealing it.
 New technology referred to as SNARK (Succinct Non-interactive - ARgument of Knowledge) are fine tuning privacy issues on blockchains.